kranthivakati/Java-for-testers/README.md

 Java can be classified into two ways :

-1.core java -> Testers need to learn completely
+1.core java -> Both Testers and developers need's to learn basement i.e core java

 2.advance java -> Testers no need to learn only developers need to learn